From Procedures, Objects, Actors, Components, Services, to Agents -- A Comparative Analysis of the History and Evolution of Programming Abstractions: Coupling Flexibility

-Two important capacities of an organization are its {\em dynamicity} and its {\em autonomy} ({\em self-organization} and {\em self-reorganization}).
-Some dynamic reorganization can be triggered: in a {\em top-down} manner, e.g., the reorganization of a robotic football team\footnote{As in the RoboCup contest \cite{robocup}.} according to a more defensive strategy on the initiative of the coach \cite{moise+}; or in a {\em bottom-up} manner, with the dynamic formation (and then dissolution) of a micro-organization of type ``one-two'' on the initiative of some player agent \cite{cassiopee}.
+Two important capacities of an organization are its {\em dynamism} and its {\em autonomy}.
+Some dynamic reorganization can be triggered: in a {\em top-down} manner, e.g., the reorganization of a robotic football team (as in the RoboCup contest \cite{robocup}), according to a more defensive strategy on the initiative of the coach \cite{moise+}; or in a {\em bottom-up} manner, e.g., with the dynamic formation (and then dissolution) of a micro-organization of type ``one-two'' on the initiative of some player agent \cite{cassiopee}.
 Examples of abstract models of organizations are AGR \cite{agr} and MOISE+ \cite{moise+}.